 ROCHAS, Albert de.
 Le Livre de Demain.
-44 separate fascicles comprising 424 pp. Illustrated with 11 original samples of rare old paper, 4 chromatic circles, 6 silhouettes by P. Konewka and 5 plates of which 3 are etchings and 2 are reproductions.
-8vo., Loose as issued in the original cardboard folder, 225 x 140 mm.
-In a new blue half morocco folding box.
+44 separate fascicles comprising 424 pp., illustrated with 11 original samples of rare old paper, 4 chromatic circles, 6 silhouettes by P. Konewka and 5 plates of which 3 are etchings and 2 are reproductions.
+8vo, 225 x 140 mm., loose as issued in the original cardboard folder, in a new half morocco folding box.
 Blois: Imprimerie Raoul Marchand, 1884.

 Item nr.
 168538